ANNACRAFTE/Railway-Bot/README.md

 # Railway-Bot
 Discord bot for railway fans

 Very simple bot that allows users to add, request to remove, view trains in the uk.
-It will also have the abilty to show live trains from all stations in the UK.
+It will also have the abilty to show live trains from all stations in the UK

+# Planned Features
+- Live travel updates from national rail.